FJShen/RustySAT/README.md

 - An enum representing the nature of this assignment:
   - Forced-at-Init: Implied in the beginning because this variable belongs to a unit clause.
-  - Forced-at-BCP: Implied during Boolean Constant Propagation.
+  - Forced-at-BCP: Implied during Boolean Constraint Propagation.
   - First-try: The variable was picked at-will by some heuristics; haven't backtracked and flipped the polarity of this assignment.
   - Second-try: Converted from `First-try` after flipping the polarity during